 NDIS Plan Management and Support Coordination:

 Founded by Alexandra Shaw in 2010, after her personal experience of caring for a family member with a disability, Tea-cup Cottage is a registered disability support provider dedicated to improving the quality of life for those living with a disability.
-Based in Brisbane’s bayside area, we offer a variety of disability support services that cater to the needs of individuals, with options including short-term respite care, in-home care, day programs, Supported Independent Living and Specialised Disability Accommodation.
-We also provide NDIS plan management and support coordination to those needing a helping hand through Disability Plan Services.
+Based in Brisbane’s bayside area, we offer a variety of disability support services that cater to the needs of individuals, with options including short-term respite care, day programs for young adults, supported social events and holidays, and Specialised Disability Accommodation.